Achille Leonardi: Works

 A number of Leonardi's works were reproduced in different sizes.
-For example, 'Linda di Chamonnid' can also be seen at the Sheraton Towers Hotel in Buenos Aires sized about 150% larger than the one listed above, which is now in a private collection in New Zealand.
+For example, 'Linda di Chamonnid' can also be seen at the Sheraton Towers Hotel in Buenos Aires, which is about 150% larger than the one listed above, which is now in a private collection in New Zealand.
 Similarly, there are at least two versions of 'Portrait of Beatrice' and 'Hurrying Home' in different sizes.